Dygear/PRISM/docs/LFS/commands.md

 IN CHAT BOX: //xxx - short for /run xxx

-### To get info from LFS World - /w and /ws commands:
+### To get info from LFS World - /w and /ws commands
 /w CMD sends command to LFS World for current car/track e.g.  /w pb  (Personal Best)  or  /w laps  (Laps)